Candy Crowley

 Candy Alt Crowley (born December 26, 1948) is an American news anchor who was employed as CNN's chief political correspondent, specializing in American national and state elections.
-She was based in CNN's Washington, D.C. bureau and was the anchor of their Sunday morning talk show State of the Union with Candy Crowley.
+She was based in CNN's Washington, D.C. bureau and was the anchor of its Sunday morning talk show State of the Union with Candy Crowley.
 She has covered elections for over two decades.

 Early life and education

 Crowley was born in Kalamazoo, Michigan, where her family had moved briefly from St. Louis, Missouri.
 Her family moved back to St. Louis when she was a toddler and she grew up in the St. Louis County suburb of Creve Coeur, Missouri.
-She attended kindergarten through high school at The Principia School, a private school in St. Louis County, where she graduated in 1966.
+She attended kindergarten through high school at The Principia School, a private school for children of Christian Scientists in St. Louis County, where she graduated in 1966.
 After high school she attended Randolph-Macon Woman's College in Lynchburg, Virginia, where she graduated with a Bachelor of Arts degree in English.